Escola de Pós-Graduação em Economia: The Graduate School of Economics of Getulio Vargas Foundation

-The School confers Undergraduate, Master and Doctoral degrees in Economics.
-It also publishes the Revista Brasileira de Economia, the oldest and most prestigious academic economic periodic in Brazil.
+The School confers Undergraduate, Master and Doctoral degrees in economics.
+It also publishes the Revista Brasileira de Economia, the oldest and most prestigious academic economic periodic in Brazil..

-After 50 years dedicated to its main objectives, as described above, it is fair to say that EPGE has so far fulfilled its predicted mission.
-FGV/EPGE has graduated several high-office public officials, including Ministers of State; Governors of States; Presidents and Directors of the Brazilian Central Bank, as well as directors and CEOs of the most dominant and prestigious private enterprises in Brazil and abroad.

-Academically, the Tilburg International Ranking of Departments of Economics ranks FGV/EPGE since 2011 as the best school of Economics in Latin America.
-Moreover, 2011 reports from the Brazilian Ministry of Education have elected both the undergraduate and the post-graduate programs of FGV/EPGE as the best ones offered in Brazil.

 Stricto Sensu Graduate Programs

 The school offers three strict graduate programs: doctor of Economics, master of Economics and master of Finance and Business Economics.
 The two former are strictly academic, and the latter is professional.

 The master of Economics program aims students interested in applied education in Economics.
 The course is intended for students who plan to dedicate to academia, as well as for private and public sector professionals.
 A doctorate is an extension of the master's program, with new topics incorporated and higher demand levels.

 The Master of Finance and Business Economics program was launched in 2002.
 Its target audience lies in private and public sector managers.
 MFEE can be taken in parallel with the performance of professional tasks.

 Undergraduate and Lato Sensu Graduate Programs

 EPGE launched its undergraduate Economics program since 2002, through the Brazilian School of Economics and Finance.
 This program teaches some basic knowledge of Human and Social Sciences.

 In addition to these courses, EPGE also takes part in broad graduate programs in cooperation with the FGV Educational Development Institute.
 Also known as specialization courses, these programs is intended so develop skills in the areas of Administration, Marketing, Management and Logistics, Finance, Quality, Law, and Sales.